 The final partner in the federal and regional area is the Alliance for Coastal Technologies (ACT).
 ACT is a NOAA-funded partnership of research institutions, resource managers, and private-sector companies dedicated to fostering the development and adoption of effective and reliable sensors and sensor platforms for environmental monitoring and the long-term stewardship of coastal ocean resources.
 It provides the validation and verification of observing sensors, ensuring their accuracy.
+25

-1.2 SYSTEM CONFIGURATION
+1.2 System Configuration

 U.S. IOOS has three functional and three cross-cutting subsystems.
-The functional subsystems provide the technical capability to readily access marine environment data and data products within a fully capable U.S. IOOS.
+The functional subsystems provide the technical capability to readily access marine environment data and data products within a fully capable U.S. IOOS, to support of user needs.
 Each consists of a set of functions, hardware, software, and infrastructure managed by a variety of programs and entities.
-The functional subsystems and their definitions are as follows:
+26 These functional descriptions facilitate coordination across similar activities in IOOS.
+The functional subsystems and their definitions are as follows: 27

-- Observing subsystem.
+- ◆ Observing subsystem.
 This subsystem comprises the collection of sensor and non-sensor marine environment measurements and their transmission from regional and national platforms.
 Accordingly, the observing subsystem is responsible for data quality assurance/quality control (QA/QC) and for initial metadata generation for the measurements being made and transmitted.
 U.S. IOOS observing subsystem data collectors transmit their data from the sensor (hardware or human) to data providers such as ocean data assembly centers (DACs) and ocean data archive centers.
 The state of development of this subsystem is driven largely by the identified set of core oceanographic variables.
-This document categorizes the observing subsystem into three subcategories based on the data collection method: in situ, remote, and transitory. - DMAC subsystem.
-This subsystem comprises the information technology (IT) infrastructure that enables the interoperable transmission of marine environment data from a data provider (U.S. IOOS observing subsystem) to a data/services customer (U.S. IOOS modeling and analysis subsystem).
+This document categorizes the observing subsystem into three subcategories based on the data collection method: in situ, remote, and transitory. - ◆ DMAC subsystem.
+This subsystem comprises the information technology (IT) infrastructure that enables the interoperable transmission of marine environment data from a data provider (U.S. IOOS observing subsystem) to a data/services customer (e.g., U.S. IOOS modeling and analysis subsystem).
 Similarly, this subsystem makes available DMAC-compliant data products (products derived from data such as model outputs) to end users, including U.S. IOOS customers and data product repositories.
 It also maintains catalogs of data and registries of observation systems that facilitate customer discovery of desired observation data.
 The U.S. IOOS Program Office will be responsible for coordinating the availability of the material/equipment solution, both hardware and software, for DMAC subsystem fielding and operations.
 This will entail leveraging existing capabilities when possible and developing, deploying, and supporting new DMAC capabilities when necessary. - Modeling and analysis subsystem.
 This subsystem comprises the U.S. IOOS-provided data, data products (products derived from IOOS data), and services used by U.S. IOOS users/customers.
-These users are federal and non-federal organizations and agencies, industry, academia, the
+It includes creation of

-&lt;sup>25 National Office for Integrated and Sustained Ocean Observations, IOOS Data Management and Communications Concept of Operations, Version 1.5, January 2009, p.
+26 National Office for Integrated and Sustained Ocean Observations, IOOS Data Management and Communications Concept of Operations, Version 1.5, January 2009, p.
 1-1.

-&lt;sup>26 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
+27 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
 1-6.

-&lt;sup>27 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
+28 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
 1-6.

-&lt;sup>29 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
+30 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
 1-6.